Chapter 4: Academic Policies and Faculty Personnel Matters

 - To remain current in their disciplines;

-- To engage in the scholarly activities of study, investigation, discovery, and creativity as evidenced by presentations, publications, exhibitions, or performances appropriate to their disciplines and by other scholarly activities that contribute to the advancement of education in the discipline;
+- To engage in the scholarly activities of study, investigation, discovery, and creativity as evidenced by presentations, publications, exhibitions, community engaged research, or performances appropriate to their disciplines and by other scholarly activities that contribute to the advancement of education in the discipline and the public good;

 - To contribute to the achievement of departmental goals and to participate in departmental activities;